dushkevich/tech-theory/ML model.md

 - **Yes** if baseline is already established and goal is to build and deploy
 - **No** (or not necessary), if purpose is to establish a baseline and determine what is possible and might be worth pursuing

+sanity-check for code and alg
+* try to overfit a small training dataset before training a large one

+___